James Nieh, Principal Investigator

 CV

 Meg joined the lab in 2004 while she was an undergraduate, and began UCSD's PhD program in 2005.
 Her work focuses on cognition in bumblebees, how stingless bee use optic flow to measure distance and height, and testing functionally referential communication in the stingless bee Melipona panamica.
-Her previous work has included behavioral thermoregulation in yellowjackets (Vespula pennsylvanica) and optic flow use in bumblebees (Bombus impatiens).
+Her previous work has included behavioral thermoregulation in yellowjackets (Vespula pennsylvanica).
 Her general research interests include cognition, learning and behavioral ecology of wasps and stingless bees.
 Meg graduated from UCSD in 2005 with a Bachelor of Science degree in Environmental Systems: Ecology, Behavior and Evolution.
 She received her PhD from the Division of Biological Sciences at UCSD in 2012.
+In 2016, Meg became an Assistant Professor of Biology and the Director of Biotechnology at Southwestern College.

 View